-Officials from Carilion Clinic, Jefferson College of Health Sciences and Radford University announced Thursday they intend to merge Jefferson College into the Radford University family of colleges and departments.
+Officials from Carilion Clinic, Jefferson College of Health Sciences and Radford University announced in Jan.
+2018 they intend to merge Jefferson College into the Radford University family of colleges and departments.

 “Radford University and Jefferson College have a robust history of collaboration, and these two great institutions are now working toward an even stronger partnership,” said Dr. Brian O. Hemphill, president of Radford University.
 “This endeavor benefits the students, faculty, staff, alumni, supporters and communities of both institutions, along with the Commonwealth of Virginia and the entire region.”

 “Both schools are approaching this potential merger from positions of institutional excellence and financial strength.
 We’re combining forces to create something even bigger and better for the entire Commonwealth,” said Dr. Nathaniel L. Bishop, president of Jefferson College.
 “We believe that together, we can enhance the quality of health care education and research better than we could individually.”

 Carilion Clinic currently owns and operates Jefferson College.